 A few years ago I had my bank account frozen.
 I had no clue about the reason.
-Later I found out that it was due to my wife’s missing social security number, which she didn’t have being a non-residant with a dependent work visa.
+Later I found out that it was due to my wife’s missing social security number, which she didn’t have, being a non-resident with a dependent work visa.

 We had to give an affidavit of that fact to unlock the account.
 And it took more than a week to unlock the account.
 One my credit card auto payment was declined and I was assessed a late fee.
 I got the fee waived anyway, but that forced me to open other checking accounts.